Music of Austin, Texas: Festivals

 Also in the summer, the City of Austin Parks and Recreation Department holds the Hillside Summer Concert Series music festival, throughout the month of July.
 This is held at the Pan American Recreation Center.
-This festival features popular local and national Tejano and Latin music performers.
-Jason Rubio, of Austin's Best DJs, was the first DJ to perform at the festival, in 2014.
+This festival was the first DJ to perform at the festival, in 2014.

 Numerous other music festivals occur year-round.
-Other annual festivals include the "Keep Austin Weird Festival " and the Heart of Texas Quadruple Bypass Music Festival a.k.a.
-The Texas Rockfest.
+Other annual festivals include the Keep Austin Weird Festival and the Heart of Texas Quadruple Bypass Music Festival, a.k.a. the Texas Rockfest.

 Austin is home to other large annual festivals including: